 Skip links

-qualifies me as an alcoholic
+qualifies me as alcoholic

 What Qualifies Me As An Alcoholic?